kukicado/ng-atl-workshop-guide/dinosaurs-component.md

 > **Note**: You can test error handling in your app by stopping the Node API server.
 This will cause API requests to fail in the Angular app, and it should display errors appropriately.

-## Dino Details
+## Dino Component Class

-We are also using the `app-dino` component to display additional details about the dinosaurs.
+We are also using the `app-dino`child  component to display additional details about the dinosaurs.
 Let's go ahead and implement that code as well.

-## Dinos Component

 ```js
 import { Component, OnInit, Input } from '@angular/core';